dripar-webkul/unopim-docs/src/master/architecture/packages.md

 The **MagicAI** package integrates AI-based functionalities into UnoPim, offering tools to enhance efficiency and decision-making processes based on product data.

+#### Key Features of the MagicAI Package

+* Translate product attribute values using AI
+* Manage reusable prompts for applying AI across multiple products and attributes
+* Configure system prompts and model settings, such as maximum token limits and model personality using a prompt

 ### Notification

 The **Notification** package manages system notifications and alerts, enabling administrators to receive automated updates based on product data changes and other key events.